Treer/GDExtension_Delaunator/README.md

 prints("           hull area:", delaunator.hull_area)
 ```

-Note that currently the array is copied back into Godot every time a property is accessed, so take a GDScript copy of it rather than acessing the property more than once.
+Note that currently the array is copied back into Godot every time a property is accessed, so take a GDScript copy of it rather than accessing the property more than once.

 ## Suggested work remaining
-Help appreciated... or a link to an extisting GDExtensions Delaunator project!
+Help appreciated... or a link to an existing GDExtensions Delaunator project!

 * Github actions, so nobody needs to setup a build environment to use this
 * C# bindings